(When I was young, my nan, used to tell me ‘The church’

 so they had a place to come home to.

-On all sides the stairs connect it to the city
+On all sides, stairs connect it to the city

-like veins to a heart whose beat has changed.
+like veins of a heart whose beat has changed.

 It tells its stories now with shattered glass